Botanical Name: Morus nigra

 Flower Form: Male and female.

-Pruning: Deciduous trees like mulberry trees are best pruned when the leaves are dormant.
+Pruning: Deciduous trees, like mulberry trees are best pruned when the tree is dormant.
 Late Fall or early Spring is the best time, whether your tree is fruit bearing or not.
-Pruning methods are best dictated by your purpose--whether to keep the tree a certain s
+Pruning methods are best dictated by your purpose--whether to keep the tree a certain size or shape, or just to tidy it up.

 Unable to ship to: AE AK GU HI PR